-- The mathematical tools needed in evaluating multiple integrals and their usage. - The effective mathematical tools for the solutions of differential equations that model physical processes. - The tools of differentiation and integration of functions that are used in various techniques dealing engineering problems.
+- The mathematical tools needed in evaluating multiple integrals and their usage. - The effective mathematical tools for the solutions of differential equations that model physical processes. - The tools of differentiation and integration of functions of a complex variable that are used in various techniques dealing engineering problems.